What is the order-to-cash process? A step-by-step guide

 Fortunately, the O2C cycle has undergone significant transformations in recent years, largely due to advancements in technology, including AI.
 These innovations have facilitated electronic invoicing with digital payments and streamlined cash application and collections processes.
 Moreover, they provide real-time metrics and data, aiding in the identification of areas for improvement.

-The 8 steps in the order-to-cash cycle
+The 8 steps in the order-to-cash process

 To fully grasp the O2C process, it's essential to understand each step or stage involved: